chungjung-d/KubernetesPlayground/README.md

 # KubernetesPlayground

-establish the kubernetes server and use helem / Argo CD .. etc
+## Explanation

+### This is Chungjung's playground to use and test the kubernetes and kubernetes relaions module and tools

+## Used Tools